nlejeune/TreeTalk/0-Instructions.md

-# FamilySearch MCP server
+# TreeChat

 ## Summary
-A Model Context Protocol (MCP) server for FamilySearch APIs.
+TreeChat - Converse with Your Family History
-It allows AI tools like Claude or Cursor to interact with FamilySearch’s family history data directly.
+TreeChat is an innovative genealogy MCP (Model Context Protocol) server that transforms how you explore and interact with your family history.
+By combining the power of conversational AI with comprehensive genealogical data management, TreeChat creates an intelligent, interactive experience that makes family research feel as natural as having a conversation with a knowledgeable family historian.

 ## Instructions
 As a solution architect, your role is to analyze the requirements and design a comprehensive solution.
 Follow these guidelines :